johnfmorton/docker-build-a-banner/README-for-DockerHub.md

 alias banner='docker container run -p 8080:8080/tcp -p 35729:35729/tcp -v "$PWD":/app -it --rm johnfmorton/yo-buildabanner'
 ```

 With the alias, you can just type `banner` to start the Docker container.
-The exposed ports are for the development server, port 8080, and it's live reload service, port 35729.
+The exposed ports are for the development server, port 8080, and its live reload service, port 35729.

 I also keep another alias that will update the image.
-The only difference is the addtional `--pull always` flag.
+The only difference is the additional `--pull always` flag.
 There is no option to only pull when the image is updated, so you must check manually.

 ```
 alias bannerupdate='docker container run -p 8080:8080 -p 35729:35729 -v "$PWD":/app -it --pull always --rm johnfmorton/yo-buildabanner'